About the Neighborhood Association

 See the Member Meeting schedule.

 The Neighborhood Association is led by a board of directors.
-This group meets more frequently to set agendas for the member meetings, discuss issues that arise between meetings, and advance ongoing neighborhood projects and initiatives.
+This group meets the second Tuesday evening of every other month, Jan-Nov (and as needed), to set agendas for the member meetings, discuss issues that arise between meetings, and advance ongoing neighborhood projects and initiatives.
 Participation on the board or any of the committees is open to any member of the association.

 For more information or to contact the board, send us an email to [email protected].